Cruz leads Rays past Phillies with bat and, yes, mitt

 JT Chargois (2-0) struck out the only batter he faced to end the seventh, and Andrew Kittredge worked the last two innings for his third save.

+“We have fun, we enjoy each other and that shows up every single day,” said Cruz, who joined Tampa Bay last month in a trade from Minnesota.

-Gregorius had a pair of hits and Brad Miller had an RBI double for the Phillies, who have lost five of seven and are 4-9 since their eight-game winning streak ended on Aug.
+Gregorius had a pair of hits and Brad Miller added an RBI double for the Phillies, who have lost five of seven.

+“We just weren’t able to do much tonight,” manager Joe Girardi said.

+Philadelphia remained 4 1/2 games behind Atlanta in the NL East.
+The Phillies are 4-9 since ending an eight-game winning streak on Aug.
 8.

 Rays starter Drew Rasmussen allowed one run on four hits in five innings.
 The 26-year-old right-hander was making his 15th appearance and fifth start, including three in a row.
 He has a 1.38 ERA over those three starts, allowing six hits in 13 innings.

-Phillies starter Ranger Suarez gave up one run on six hits in 6 2/3 innings.
+Phillies starter Ranger Suarez gave up a run on six hits in 6 2/3 innings.
 Suarez has a 1.46 ERA in 32 games, five of which have been starts.

 Franco, Tampa’s 20-year-old rookie, extended his on-base streak to 25 straight games with a fourth-inning single.
 It’s the longest active streak in the majors.